Dongyang2020/US_Shock/README.md

 # US_Shock

-This repository is the core codes used in the Wei et al. (2023).
+This repository contains the core codes used by Wei et al. (2023).

 ## RandomForest.ipynb
 Python code for pre-processing the data (detrending and standardizing) and conducting the random forest analysis.